-I have to say, browsing through the Great Eyeglasses website is a bit of a fun diversion.
-The design is very unique.
-If you haven’t checked it out, take a quick look.
-The site has a nice simplistic feel to it.
-As you get started in “Step 1″, you’re immediately thrown into “Step 2 – narrow your search” which begins by displaying the $9.99 selection.
-From there, everything remains well organized and stays in tune with the theme.
+Browsing through the Great Eyeglasses website has a simple, guided feeling to it.
+As you get started in “Step 1″, you’re immediately thrown into “Step 2 – narrow your search” which begins by displaying the selection, automatically sorted with the lowest price ($19.99) frames shown first.
+From there, everything remains well organized and stays in tune with the guided theme.

 While going through, it never gives the impression that upgrades are being “pushed” on you or that you’re being swayed into the higher-priced options.
 It’s something of a “feel good” browsing experience.

 Frame selection is quite good, with a healthy selection at the $19.99 price point.

 Single-vision lenses (1.56 index) come free with the frames.
 Bi-focals add $20.99 to the price, while Progressives add $49.99, all maintaining the same 1.56 index.
 Polycarbonate, Photochromic, Polarized, Tinted, and High-Index (up to 1.74) are available options.
 One note is that some of the lens options appear very similar to those offered by Choice Eyewear – it’s possible they’re related somehow or order from the same supplier.